TL;DR

 Choosing between an Over 50s Life Insurance policy and a Prepaid Funeral Plan comes down to a simple question: do you want to leave your loved ones flexible cash or fixed services?

-- Choose an Over 50s Plan for Flexibility: If you want to leave a cash lump sum that your family can use for whatever they need most, from funeral costs to paying bills or as a final gift.
+- Choose an Over 50s Plan for Flexibility: If you want to leave a lump sum, subject to claim acceptance that your family can use for whatever they need most, from funeral costs to paying bills or as a final gift.

-- Choose a Funeral Plan for Certainty: If your single biggest priority is to ensure your specific funeral director's services are arranged and paid for, protecting your family from rising costs and difficult decisions.
+- Choose a Funeral Plan for Certainty: If your single biggest priority is to help support your specific funeral director's services are arranged and paid for, protecting your family from rising costs and difficult decisions.

 Taking the step to plan ahead is a profound act of care.
 It replaces financial uncertainty with peace of mind and allows your family to focus on grieving and remembrance, not bills and administration.